MarcPayz/Network-Traffic-Analysis-Project/README.md

 ## Objective

-The primary goal of conducting this home lab was to enhance my understanding of Wireshark and its functionalities.
+The primary goal of conducting this home lab is to enhance my understanding of Wireshark and its functionalities.
 Specifically, I aimed to sharpen my skills in utilizing Wireshark for packet analysis by exploring the following key areas such display filters, TCP/TLS streams, and malware detection.

 ### Skills Learned